privacyguides/privacyguides.org/docs/encryption.en.md

     ![Cryptomator logo](assets/img/encryption-software/cryptomator.svg){ align=right }

-    **Cryptomator** makes it easy for you to upload files to the cloud in a virtual encrypted file system.
+    **Cryptomator** is an encryption solution designed for privately saving files to any cloud provider.
+It allows you to create vaults that are stored on a virtual drive, the contents of which are encrypted and synced with your cloud storage provider.

     [Homepage](https://cryptomator.org){ .md-button .md-button--primary } [Privacy Policy](https://cryptomator.org/privacy){ .md-button }